CS1371/regrade-website/README.md

 ## Toolsets

-Quideo is build on React 16.0.1.
+The regrade website is built on React 16.0.1.
 This makes building, testing, and deployment simple.
 This also means `node.js` is a required tool.

+## Installing

+The package must first be installed locally to generate a `node_modules` directory.
+This is done by typing:

+> `npm install`

 ## Building